arrangabriel/FLUSH/README.md

 ### Running programs by absolute path or PATH search
 ```
-These lines exibit the same behaviour
+These lines exhibit the same behaviour

 $ /usr/bin/ls